arkency/posts/posts/2015-03-10-why-use-event-sourcing.md

 There is a lot of reasons to use Event Sourcing.
 When you browse through Greg Young’s and other articles & talks you will find most of them.
 Usually they mention:

-* It is not a new concept, a lot of domains in real word works like that.
+* It is not a new concept, a lot of domains in real world works like that.
 Check out your bank statement.
 It’s not the current state - it is log of domain events.
 Or if you are not still convinced talk to your accountant ;)
 * By replaying an event we could get a state of an object (or let’s use correct term here: aggregate) for any moment in time.
 That could greatly help us to understand our domain, why things changed and debug really nasty errors.
 * There is no coupling between the representation of current state in the domain and in storage.
 * Append-only model storing events is a far easier model to scale.
 And by having a read model we could have best of both worlds.
 Read side optimised for fast queries and write side highly optimised for writes (and since there is no delete here, it could really be fast writes).